 Did you know that you can contribute subtitles and closed captions to videos that are not uploaded by you?
 Some channels allow viewer-contributed subtitles, so if you feel like doing a bit of translating or if you want to fix annoying subtitles that were wrong in the first place, here’s how you do it:

 Once subtitles are submitted and approved then, the pre-existing subtitles will be overwritten.

 7. YouTube TV Mode for big screens

 YouTube TV is an interface for viewers who prefer to watch YouTube videos on their television, with popcorn, on a nice comfy couch.
 What’s not to like?
-The problem with watching YouTube on a TV is that you can’t use a mouse to do your clicking.
+The problem with watching YouTube on a TV is that you can’t use a mouse to click.
 Instead, it’s the video arcade era “letter-by-letter” shift that you have to deliver via keyboard.

 Ain’t nobody got time for that!
 Pair your smartphone with your smart TV with this interface, then use your smartphone to do all your video choosing and pausing and more.

 8. Advance Search & Filter Options

-Do you know that YouTube offers many advanced search and filtering options that may be handy to get the exact video you are looking for?
-When you search for a query, and you click on any of the suggestions, you will arrive at a list of returned results.
-At the top left, there is a Filters button.
+Do you know that YouTube offers many advanced search and filtering options that may be handy for getting the exact video you are looking for?
+When you search for a query and you click on any of the suggestions, you will arrive at a list of returned results.
+At the top left is a Filters button.
 Click it to unveil a list of search options.

 You can filter your search by Upload date, Type, Duration, Features, or Sort by depending upon the requirements.